 If work stress is making you unwell

-Whilst work is important and can contribute positively to our general wellbeing; working too much and having little time for anything else can have negative effects on our mental and physical health.
-If you find that your work schedule is making you unwell, then you may need to address your work-life balance more urgently, and you may not be able to do this alone.
+Whilst work is important and can contribute positively to our general wellbeing, working too much and having little time for anything else can have negative effects on our mental and physical health.
+If you find that your work schedule is making you unwell, then you may need to address your work-life balance more urgently.